Softsun2/dwm/README.md

 I use the windows key as the mod key.

+## Todo
+* Autostart or initial theme loading
+* bar only redraws on active monitor

 ## Tweaks

 * bottom bar/dmenu
+* middle section of bar on selected monitor uses the normal scheme rather than the selected scheme
 * theme loading, uses ![this script](https://github.com/Softsun2/dotfiles-NixOS/blob/main/bin/themecontrol).